India’s WareIQ raises $1.65M for its Amazon-like delivery platform for sellers – TechCrunch

 The infrastructure stitched together by WareIQ also enables an online seller to set up their own store and engage with customers directly, thereby saving fees they would have paid to Amazon and other established e-commerce players.

 “The sellers were not able do this on their own before because it required them to talk directly to warehousing companies that maintain their own rigid contracts, and high-security deposits, and they still needed to work with multiple technology providers to complete the tech-stack,” he said.
-WareIQ also offers these sellers last-mile delivery, cash collection, and fraud detection among several other services.
+WareIQ also offers these sellers last-mile delivery, cash collection and fraud detection among several other services.

-“In a way, we are building an open source Amazon fulfilment service, where any seller can send their goods to any of our warehouses and we fulfil their Amazon orders, Myntra orders, Flipkart orders, or their own website orders.
+“In a way, we are building an open-source Amazon fulfilment service, where any seller can send their goods to any of our warehouses and we fulfil their Amazon orders, Myntra orders, Flipkart orders or their own website orders.
 We also comply with the standard of these individual marketplaces, so our sellers get a Prime tag on Amazon,” he said.

 WareIQ is free for anyone to sign up with any charge and it takes a cut by the volume of orders it processes.
-The startup today works with over 40 fulfilment centres and it plans to deploy the fresh capital to expand its network to tier 2 and tier 3 cities, he said.
+The startup today works with more than 40 fulfilment centres and plans to deploy the fresh capital to expand its network to tier 2 and tier 3 cities, he said.
 It’s also hiring for a number of tech roles.